defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 No swizzling implementation I encountered correctly deals with this issue, [not even JRSwizzle](https://github.com/rentzsch/jrswizzle/issues/4).
 As should be clear from the last picture above, the solution to this problem is to ensure a method is always implemented by a class before swizzling it.
 If this is not the case, an implementation must be injected first, simply calling the super method counterpart.
 This way, all implementations will correctly be called after swizzling.

-# Implementation
+# First implementation attempt

-I therefore implemented instance method swizzling as follows:
+I first implemented instance method swizzling as follows:

 {% highlight objective-c %}
 #import <objc/runtime.h>